New York City’s New Utopia

 Architectural and landscape photographer Jade Doskow is known for her rigorously composed and eerily poetic images that examine the intersection of people, nature, and time.

 Doskow is an Artistic Partner in Photography at Freshkills Park.
 Through her large-format, full-color images of the site, the transformations — natural and unnatural, dynamic and incremental, seasonal and yearly — become visible.
 Combining within each picture the beauty and luminosity of the Hudson River School of landscape paintings with the jarring, surreal structural elements inherent to the site — methane wells, leachate plants, roads built for landfill operations that are still in use today — Doskow’s images offer a vision of a new and highly engineered concept of wilderness.
-Read The New York Times piece about Doskow’s Long-term work at Freshkills Park here.
+Read The New York Times piece featuring Doskow’s Long-term work at Freshkills Park here.

 Prior to working within the landscape of Freshkills, Doskow’s long-term project Lost Utopias examined the remaining architecture, art, and landscaping of international world’s fairs and how these otherworldly sites aged into an unforeseen future.
 The monograph of this work was published in 2016 and listed by American Photo as one of the top photo books of the year.
 Throughout her work, a consistent questioning in regards to the utopian/ dystopian clashing within the built environment is brought to the fore.